 Northstar Wireless.
-Northstar Wireless is a wholly owned subsidiary of Northstar Spectrum, which is an entity owned by Northstar Manager, LLC ("Northstar Manager") and us.
+Northstar Wireless is a wholly-owned subsidiary of Northstar Spectrum, which is an entity owned by Northstar Manager, LLC ("Northstar Manager") and us.
 Under the applicable accounting guidance in ASC 810, Northstar Spectrum is considered a variable interest entity and, based on the characteristics of the structure of this entity and in accordance with the applicable accounting guidance, we have consolidated Northstar Spectrum into our financial statements beginning in the fourth quarter 2014.
-After the five-year anniversary of the grant of the Northstar Licenses, Northstar Manager has the ability, but not the obligation, to require Northstar Spectrum to purchase Northstar Manager's ownership interests in Northstar Spectrum (the "Northstar Put Right") for a purchase price that equals its equity contribution to Northstar Spectrum plus a fixed annual rate of return.
+After the five-year anniversary of the grant of the Northstar Licenses (and in certain circumstances, prior to the five-year anniversary of the grant of the Northstar Licenses), Northstar Manager has the ability, but not the obligation, to require Northstar Spectrum to purchase Northstar Manager's ownership interests in Northstar Spectrum (the "Northstar Put Right") for a purchase price that generally equals its equity contribution to Northstar Spectrum plus a fixed annual rate of return.
 In the event that the Northstar Put Right is exercised by Northstar Manager, the consummation of the sale will be subject to FCC approval.
 Northstar Spectrum does not have a call right with respect to Northstar Manager's ownership interests in Northstar Spectrum.
 Although Northstar Manager is the sole manager of Northstar Spectrum, Northstar Manager's ownership interest is considered temporary equity under the applicable accounting guidance and is thus recorded as part of "Redeemable noncontrolling interest" in the mezzanine section of our Condensed Consolidated Balance Sheets.
-Northstar Manager's ownership interest in Northstar Spectrum is increased by the fixed annual rate of return through "Redeemable noncontrolling interest" in our Condensed Consolidated Balance Sheets, with the offset recorded in "Income (loss) attributable to noncontrolling interest, net of tax" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
-The operating results of Northstar Spectrum attributable to Northstar Manager are recorded as "Redeemable noncontrolling interest" in our Condensed Consolidated Balance Sheets, with the offset recorded in "Income (loss) attributable to noncontrolling interests, net of tax" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
+Northstar Manager's ownership interest in Northstar Spectrum was initially accounted for at fair value.
+Subsequently, Northstar Manager's ownership interest in Northstar Spectrum is increased by the fixed annual rate of return through "Redeemable noncontrolling interest" in our Condensed Consolidated Balance Sheets, with the offset recorded in "Net income (loss) attributable to noncontrolling interest, net of tax" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
+The operating results of Northstar Spectrum attributable to Northstar Manager are recorded as "Redeemable noncontrolling interest" in our Condensed Consolidated Balance Sheets, with the offset recorded in "Net income (loss) attributable to noncontrolling interests, net of tax" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
 See Note 10 for further discussion on Northstar Wireless and the AWS-3 Auction.